udel-cbcb/alphafold2_on_biomix/README.md

 Note: this example script must be modified to suit your specific needs.
 Only change the section mentioned below in the example slurm script.

 ### Customization for slurm enviroment
-You can change your job name and add the following two SBATCH directives if you want to receive email notification of your job run status
+You can change your job name and add the following two SBATCH directives if you want to receive email notification of your job run status.

 #SBATCH --job-name=afolds